Adobe Animate

 Adobe Animate (formerly Adobe Flash Professional, Macromedia Flash, and FutureSplash Animator) is a multimedia authoring and computer animation program developed by Adobe.

 Animate is used to design vector graphics and animation for television series, online animation, websites, web applications, rich web applications, game development, commercials, and other interactive projects.
 The program also offers support for raster graphics, rich text, audio video embedding, and ActionScript 3.0 scripting.
 Animations may be published for HTML5, WebGL, Scalable Vector Graphics (SVG) animation and spritesheets, and legacy Flash Player (SWF) and Adobe AIR formats.
 The developed projects also extend to applications for Android, iOS, Windows Desktop and MacOS.

 It was first released in 1996 as FutureSplash Animator, and then renamed Macromedia Flash upon its acquisition by Macromedia.
 It served as the main authoring environment for the Adobe Flash platform, vector-based software for creating animated and interactive content.
-It was renamed Adobe Animate in 2016 to more accurately reflect its market position then, since over a third of all content created in Animate uses HTML5.
+It was renamed Adobe Animate in 2016 to more accurately reflect its market position then, since over a third of all content created in Animate uses HTML5 Canvas.

+On February 2, 2026, Adobe announced that it would discontinue sales of Adobe Animate on March 1, 2026, with existing users being able to use the software until the end of support on March 1, 2029.
+Following major public backlash, Adobe reversed course the next day and announced it would instead remain indefinitely in "maintenance mode", in which Animate would continue to be supported and remain available for purchase but would no longer receive content updates.

 History

+Origins and early years (1990s–2000s)

 The first version of Adobe Flash/Adobe Animate was FutureSplash Animator, a vector graphics and vector animations program released in May 1996.
 FutureSplash Animator was developed by FutureWave Software, a small software company whose first product, SmartSketch, was a vector-based drawing program for pen-based computers.
 With the implosion of the pen-oriented operating systems, it was ported to Microsoft Windows as well as Apple Inc.'s Classic Mac OS.
 In 1995, the company decided to add animation abilities to their product and to create a vector-based animation platform for World Wide Web; hence FutureSplash Animator was created.
 (At that time, the only way to deploy such animations on the web was through the use of Java.)
 The FutureSplash animation technology was used on websites such as MSN, The Simpsons website and Disney Daily Blast of The Walt Disney Company.

 In December 1996, Macromedia bought FutureWave and rebranded the product as Macromedia Flash, a brand name that continued for 8 major versions.
 Adobe Systems acquired Macromedia in 2005, and re-branded the product Adobe Flash Professional to distinguish it from the player, Adobe Flash Player.
 It was included as part of the Creative Suite of products from CS3 to CS6, until Adobe phased out the Creative Suite lineup in favor of Creative Cloud (CC).